kparc/kcc/README.md

 ### gladly beyound

-It looks like there is no other chapter after the previous, at least as of yet.
+It looks like there is no other chapter after the previous, at least not as of yet.
 Thank you for making this far, and may your future endeavors meet your current expectations.

 *\`nyi* ∎